This 22-year-old is trying to save us from ChatGPT before it changes writing forever

 And then he had an idea.
 What if he applied what he had learned at school over the last couple years to help the public identify whether something has been written by a machine?

-Edward already had the know-how and even the software on his laptop to create such a program.
+Tian already had the know-how and even the software on his laptop to create such a program.
 Ironically, this software, called GitHub Co-Pilot, is powered by GPT-3.
-With its assistance, Edward was able to create a new app within three days.
+With its assistance, Tian was able to create a new app within three days.
 It's a testament to the power of this technology to make us more productive.

-When Edward went to bed that night, he didn't expect much for his app.
-"When I put this out there, I just thought maybe a few dozen people at best might try it," Edward says.
+When Tian went to bed that night, he didn't expect much for his app.
+"When I put this out there, I just thought maybe a few dozen people at best might try it," Tian says.
 "I was not expecting what happened."

 Fighting The Hallmarkization Of Everything